- Lightheadedness is when you feel dizzy and like you might faint.

 What causes lightheadedness?

-- a sudden drop in blood pressure when you stand up quickly
+- a drop in blood pressure when you stand up quickly

 - low blood sugar

 - problems in your inner ear

 Sometimes people feel lightheaded when they have vertigo, a sense that the room is spinning.
-This is normally caused by a condition in the inner ear.
+Problems in your inner ear might cause vertigo.